Cliff Richard: 1964–1975: Changing circumstances

 After the Shadows disbanded in 1968, Richard continued to record.
-During the 1970s, he took part in several television shows and fronted his own show, It's Cliff Richard, from 1970 to 1976.
+During the 1970s, he took part in several television shows and hosted his own show, It's Cliff Richard, from 1970 to 1976.
 It starred Olivia Newton-John, Hank Marvin and Una Stubbs and included "A Song for Europe".
 He began 1970 by appearing live on the BBC's review of the sixties music scene, Pop Go The Sixties, which was broadcast across Britain and Europe on 31 December 1969.
 He performed "Bachelor Boy" with the Shadows and "Congratulations" solo.
 In 1972, he made a short BBC television comedy film called The Case with appearances from comedians and his first ever duets with a woman — Olivia Newton-John.
 He went on to release a double live album, Cliff Live in Japan 1972, which featured Newton-John.

 His final film acting role was in the 1973 British film Take Me High.